 Edit (5/8/2017) to add some cultural context we forgot: In Japan, “bara” actually has roots as a slur against gay men but at this point is an outdated term.
 Thus, within the context of Barazoku, it can be understood as a reclaimed slur, though isn’t a slur or artistic term in Japan today.

 Devilman is a classic shounen manga from 1972 to 73 by Go Nagai about a young man named Akira who gains the powers of a demon to save the world from a demon invasion.
 If you want to know all about this manga and its expanded universe, you should read Intro to Devilman, a Demonic Manga Masterwork.
 That post carefully avoids a certain spoiler, but it can’t be ignored in this case.

 Akira has a good friend named Ryo who teaches him about demons.
 As it turns out, Ryo is actually Satan living as a human with no memories.
 He did so to gather information about humans, but along the way fell in love with Akira.
 So we have a man in love with another man but he’s also, y’know, Satan.
-On top of that Devilman portrays Satan physically and mentally as both a man and a woman, but Ryo is also written like a gay man.
-It’s awkward to explain.
-But hear us out: Ryo is a sympathetic character.
+On top of that Devilman portrays Satan physically and mentally as both a man and a woman, with a gender essentialist explanation that one must be a woman to love a man, but Ryo is also written like a gay man.
+It’s awkward, but Ryo is a sympathetic character.
 The literal sympathy for the Devil is part of Devilman’s overall theme of morality being more complicated than expected.

 The Rose of Versailles